shah-devops-trainer/shahrep1/README.md

 # this is Shah-The-DevOps-Trainer read me file
 this is line1
-this is line2  .. line 3deleted in gitBash
+this is line2  ..
+line 3 again added in github